The Giants and the Herd-boy: Synopsis

 An orphan tended sheep for a lord.
-One day, he found an injured giant, who promised to reward him, if he bound up his foot.
-The herdboy did that, with his own shirt, and the giant took him to a giants' wedding, giving him a belt to make him invisible, and then underground, where he ate a good meal and stole a loaf of bread.
+One day, he found an injured giant who promised to reward him if he bound up his foot.
+The herd-boy did that with his own shirt and the giant took him to a giants' wedding giving him a belt to make him invisible, and then underground, where he ate a good meal and stole a loaf of bread.

 The next day, he tried to tear off a piece of bread to eat, but he could not, until he finally bit it.
 It still did not break, but he found a gold piece dropped from his mouth.
 He used the gold to buy food.

-The lord had a beautiful daughter who was always polite to the herdboy.
+The lord had a beautiful daughter who was always polite to the herd-boy.
 He decided to give her a bag of gold on her birthday, using the belt to leave it secretly.
 It gave him so much pleasure that he did it for seven more nights.

-The eighth night, the girl and her parents watched for who did it, and the herdboy forgot his belt and so was caught.
+The eighth night, the girl and her parents watched for who did it and the herd-boy forgot his belt and so was caught.
 The lord sent him from his service.

-The herdboy spent his gold on fine clothing and a coach with horses, and returned.
-They were astounded, and when they heard of his good fortune, agreed that he should marry their daughter.
+The herd-boy spent his gold on fine clothing and a coach with horses, and returned.
+They were astounded.
+When they heard of his good fortune, they agreed that he should marry their daughter.